OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 1. Android architecture
 2. Android security: defense-in-depth approach
 3. Android application structure
-4. Inter-process communication (IPC)
-5. Android application publishing
+4. Android application publishing
-6. Android application attack surface
+5. Android application attack surface

 Visit the official [Android developer documentation website](https://developer.android.com/index.html "Android Developer Guide") for more details about the Android platform.

-### Android Architecture
+## Android Architecture

-#### High-level Platform Overview

 Android is a Linux-based open source platform developed by Google, which serves as a mobile operating system (OS).
 Today the platform is the foundation for a wide variety of modern technology, such as mobile phones, tablets, wearable tech, TVs, and other "smart" devices.
 Typical Android builds ship with a range of pre-installed ("stock") apps and support installation of third-party apps through the Google Play store and other marketplaces.